onap/policy-parent/docs/development/devtools/clamp-smoke.rst

 Running a MariaDb Instance
 ++++++++++++++++++++++++++

 Assuming you have successfully built the codebase using the instructions above.
-There are two requirements for the Clamp controlloop runtime component to run, one of them is a running MariaDb database instance.
+There are two requirements for the Clamp automation composition component to run, one of them is a running MariaDb database instance.
 The easiest way to do this is to run the docker image locally.

 An sql such as the one below can be used to build the SQL initialization.
 Create the *mariadb.sql* file in the directory *~/git*.

     .. code-block:: SQL

-       create database controlloop;
+       create database clampacm;
        CREATE USER 'policy'@'%' IDENTIFIED BY 'P01icY';
-       GRANT ALL PRIVILEGES ON controlloop.* TO 'policy'@'%';
+       GRANT ALL PRIVILEGES ON clampacm.* TO 'policy'@'%';

 Execution of the command above results in the creation and start of the *mariadb-smoke-test* container.